Namn23/ISFM/README.md

 </div>

 ### Frequency Domain Decomposition
-To visually validate the effectiveness of our frequency domain fusion mechanism,we conduct two kinds of visualization experiments.
-First,we show the DWT decomposition of the source images and the corresponding features fused by the proposed MFF.
+To visually validate the effectiveness of our frequency domain fusion mechanism, we conduct two kinds of visualization experiments.
+First, we show the DWT decomposition of the source images and the corresponding features fused by the proposed MFF.
 <div align="center">
   <img src="assets/dwt.png" width="90%">
 </div>